Logo for GIGAOM 365x70

 Why Is Unit Testing Important in Software Testing?

-Is It a Testing Method or Testing Technique?
+Is Unit Testing a Method or Testing Technique?

 Unit testing is more than just a testing technique.
 It’s a testing method for exercising individual units of source code that provides an excellent way to demonstrate the correct software behavior.

-Unit tests use mocking and stubbing to isolate from external dependencies, which means they are simple and fast to execute and deliver feedback to the team quickly.
+Unit tests use mocking and stubbing to isolate from external dependencies, making them simple and fast to execute and deliver feedback to the team quickly.
 Furthermore, this also makes unit test execution easy to fully automate in a CI build.

 There are also less obvious benefits to a unit testing practice.
 Developers that proactively unit test while writing code give themselves the perspective of looking at the code they’ve written through a different lens.
 In essence, the act of unit testing can be like an additional code review to ensure the code was written correctly and robustly the first time.